Add WinRM Connection Credentials

 Step 3: Auth Scheme

 Specifies the mechanism used to authenticate the credentials used in this connection.
-Currently only NTLM is supported.
+Select NTLM.

 Step 4: Domain